sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 ```

 **A note about "dumb" packages:**
-*You notice there is a "dumb" parameter in the service configuration.
+*You'll notice there is a "dumb" parameter in the service configuration.
 Setting
-this to true switches the behaviour of the service to assume a very flat source
+this to true switches the behaviour of the service to assume a flat source
-structure, and not generate a tarball.
+structure without any directories and not generate a tarball.
-You may use this if your sources are very simple, for example contain only a
+You may want to use this if your sources are very simple, for example contain only a
-single source code file and a Makefile, without any directory structure.*
+single source file and a Makefile.*

 **Some Examples**